Cryptocurrency has a reputation problem.

 But things are changing.
 Governments worldwide are grappling with ways to regulate the crypto world.
 In this 2-part series, we’ll see how tools for connected data visualization – or link analysis as it’s more commonly known by fraud analysts – help cryptocurrency exchanges and financial institutions to identify high-risk accounts and more easily comply with AML regulations in the age of the blockchain.
 Our examples looks specifically at XRP/Ripple, but it could easily apply to any cryptocurrency AML activities.

-Cryptocurrency AML and traditional banking
+Cryptocurrency AML compliance and traditional banking

 It’s thought a typical large US bank processes billions of dollars annually in undetected cryptocurrency-related transfers.
 A portion of this is likely to be illegally-obtained, or straightforward money laundering.